 program.
 Our experience was nothing but positive, with laudable goals,

-shadow and work with Herald-Tribune journalists, gained experience and confidence and wound up with published articles in the Herald-Tribune.
+strong commitment, communication and follow-through from the organization, a diligent and eager intern in Maicy Powell, and results.
+Maicy was able to shadow and work with Herald-Tribune journalists, gained experience and confidence and wound up with published articles in the Herald-Tribune.
 We look forward to having another Boulé intern in the coming year.

 - Victor Hull, City Editor